 Pedestrian killed after being hit by vehicle

 GRAND JUNCTION, Colo.
-(KKCO) - A pedestrian was hit by a vehicle on 30 road just south of B and 1/2 road.
+(KJCT) - A pedestrian was hit by a vehicle on 30 Road just south of B 1/2 Road.

 First responders arrived and performed life saving measures, but the victim died on scene.
-According to the Colorado State Patrol (CSP) it happened around 8 o’clock Tuesday night.
+According to the Colorado State Patrol it happened around 8 p.m.
+Tuesday.

 Our crew on scene said it appears a pickup truck was the vehicle involved.
 The driver of the vehicle remained on scene.